mongodb/specifications/source/unified-test-format/unified-test-format.rst

   Please note schema version bumps in changelog entries where applicable.

 :2023-04-21: Deprecate "sharded-replicaset" topology type.
 Note that server 3.6+
-             requires replica sets for shards.
+             requires replica sets for shards, which is also relevant to load balanced topologies.
 :2023-02-24: Fix typo in the description of the ``$$matchAsRoot`` matching operator.
 :2022-10-17: Add description of a `close` operation for client entities.
 :2022-10-14: **Schema version 1.13.**